alfredox/sveltets-tailwind-template/README.md

-# Svelte + TS + Vite
+# Svelte + TS + Vite + TailwindCSS

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This template should help get you started developing with Svelte, TypeScript and TailwindCSS in Vite.

 ## Recommended IDE Setup